These sustainable sweater trends will keep you warm for 2023 and beyond!

 5. Grandpa Cardigans

-This is one of those sustainable sweater trends for 2023 you probably didn’t see coming!
+This is one of those sustainable sweater trends you probably didn’t see coming!
 Grandpa cardigans are the new jackets.
 Look for oversized ones with V necks, balloon sleeves and wood buttons to be bang-on-trend.

 Try: This is another one of those sustainable knitwear trends that can be sourced from vintage and thrifting stores, since it harkens back to decades past.
 But if you can’t find anything thrifted, Everlane is making some awesome cardis, like this one below.